Hey folks. I’m Jim.

 Then.

 I got sober.
 Drinking was a core part of my identity, which made the decision to stop that much harder.
 I no longer had a justification for the behavior other than, ‘it’s just what people do.’
-My success and growth was stagnant.
+My success and growth were stagnant.
 My relationships were suffering.
 I wasn’t living up to my own expectations.
 Something had to change.

 Next.